 "Women's black dress pants", for example, is a keyword that could easily be optimized in your online store.

-With a quick search for women’s black dress pants, you will see the top results include some variation of the keyword, such as “black dress pants for women” and “women’s casual & dress pants”.
+With a quick search for women's black dress pants, you will see the top results include some variations of the keyword, such as “black dress pants for women” and “women’s casual & dress pants”.